6 Best Database Replication Tools for 2025 and How to Choose One

 1. Be technology agnostic, i.e., able to connect any two databases.

-2. Offer flexible modes of replication and near-real-time sync frequency.
+2. Offer flexible modes of replication (batch and CDC) and near-real-time sync frequency.

 3. Be able to quickly detect and resolve errors (for minimal downtime).